 Steven went on to share that Slack has very good analytics to predict future use and that it uses these to adapt its pricing to optimize revenue and renewals.
 He asks, “Is your SaaS company doing this?
 If not, you better get started.
 Because adaptive pricing models like Slack combine the best of predictability and adaptability.”

 While Slack is leading the way of this new adaptive pricing model, the shift is likely to continue as SaaS becomes even more focused on delivering exceptional customer value.

 3. Major Consolidation Leading to Platform vs. Features

 Hundreds of new subscription-based products are being introduced to the market each year, both for B2C and B2B.
 As an executive, you know firsthand how difficult it can be to evaluate all of the different players and keep on top of the changes to ensure that your organization is using the best solutions that provide the greatest output and value.

-As the SaaS landscape continues to grow, it will be important for the market to consolidate both in terms of merges and acquisitions, but perhaps most importantly through the separate of platforms versus features.
+As the SaaS landscape continues to grow, it will be important for the market to consolidate both in terms of mergers and acquisitions, but perhaps most importantly through the separation of platforms versus features.

 Zylo is the leading SaaS optimization platform that transforms how companies manage and optimize the vast and accelerating number of cloud-based applications organizations rely on today.
 The platform provides an online command center for all cloud-based software used across a company, giving an organization visibility into what software is used, how much is spent and how to optimize their cloud software investments.